Callum-Wyres/hive-assessment/README.md

 # Hive Devops Assessment
 # Pre-requisites
+ - Macbook / Linux Device
- - Azure account create with a active subscription
+ - Azure account created with an active subscription
- - Terraform installed
+ - Terraform module installed on macbook
- - Git module installed
+ - Git module installed on macbook

 # Instructions

 Please clone this repository down to your local mac device and follow the below:
  - cd into the repo on your machine
- - perform chmod 744 assessment.sh to allow the file to run as an executable
  - The details below listed in overview explain input required for the deployment.

 # Overview
 This Repo is used with the intentions to deploy the below into a Azure subscription: